ArtSabintsev/UIFloatLabelTextField/README.md

 ```

 ### Usage
-Checkout `UIFloatLabelTextField.h` for a full list of editable properties.
-Also, checkout **UIFloatLabelSampleApp** for an example impementation of the application.
+Check out `UIFloatLabelTextField.h` for a full list of editable properties.
+Also, check out the **UIFloatLabelSampleApp** for an example impementation of the application.

 ### Created and maintained by
 [Arthur Ariel Sabintsev](http://www.sabintsev.com/)